Warlingham: Early history, Dark Ages and Middle Ages

 Flint implements are not uncommon, and reputed eoliths have been found in the pebble beds near the village centre.
 In 1909 several cinerary urns of late Celtic date were found near the road towards Worms Heath; one of them contained bones.
 In several places are depressions which may have been pit houses.
 Two of these are in the grounds of Bryn Cottage.

 The village lay within the Anglo-Saxon administrative division of Tandridge hundred.

 Its rectorial estate, glebe and rectory was from early times acquired by the manor, which was held by a priory, that of Bermondsey; held with the manor until a 1675 gift to trustees by Harmon Atwood.

 Manors

-Under manorialism three manors owned virtually all of the land: Warlingham, Crewes/Carewes and Westhall.
+Three manors owned virtually all of the land: Warlingham, Crewes/Carewes and Westhall.